Importing Message Mapping from ES Repository in SAP Cloud Integration

-SAP Cloud Platform Integration version 2.37 onwards comes with new enhancements for message mapping.
+SAP Cloud Integration version 2.37 onwards comes with new enhancements for message mapping.
 Going forward, you can import your message mapping resources from Enterprise Service Repository (ES Repository).

 Here’s how you can configure the ES Repository and import message mapping resources.